On elementary integrability of rational vector fields: Abstract

 \section{Abstract}

-We consider two aspects related to the Prelle-Singer theorem \cite{PreSin} on elementary integrability of rational vector fields over $\mathbb C$.
-First, we present an alternative proof of this theorem which uses techniques developed in a recent paper \cite{ACPW}.
-Second, elementary integrable vector fields which are not Darboux integrable may be considered exceptional.
-Building on this observation from \cite{CLPW}, we characterize the possible algebraic extension fields underlying the exceptional cases, and provide a construction of exceptional vector fields, in dimension two.\\ MSC (2020): 34A05, 12H05,34M15\\ Key words: Elementary integrability, Darboux integrability, Puiseux series, cyclic field extensions.
+We consider complex rational vector fields that admit a first integral whose logarithmic derivative lies in a finite extension of the rational function field $K$.
+In view of the Prelle-Singer theorem, these are the rational vector fields that admit an elementary first integral.
+Elementary integrable vector fields which are not Darboux integrable --- thus the extension field is necessarily a proper extension of $K$ --- may be called exceptional by an observation in an earlier paper by Christopher et al. For dimension two we characterize all possible algebraic extension fields underlying the exceptional cases, provide a construction of all exceptional vector fields, and obtain some criteria that restrict the degree of $L$.\\ MSC (2020): 34A05, 12H05, 34M15\\ Key words: Elementary integrability, Darboux integrability, cyclic field extensions.